NotToDisturb/VersionUtils/README.md

 > ##### `extract_manifest_id(manifest_url: str) -> str`
 >
-> Returns a `str` containing the manifest stripped from the URL
+> Returns a `str` containing the hexadecimal string that represents the manifest

 <br>